TheFauxDreamer/SoulLink/README.md

 Works with every major Pokémon game from Red/Blue through Ultra Sun/Moon, with all the routes and gym leaders you'd expect.

 This is in development and being worked on in my free time.
 There is no server, so your teams are saved to browser, but you can export (recommended after each session) for safe keeping or to transfer between PCs!

+## ROM Hack Support

+This data is saved to browser so you only have to upload the CSV once.
+It's not included in the export because you can just keep the CSVs safe somewhere.

+CSV templates for the following custom data are available from the website itself.
+- Gyms/Elite Four/Level Caps
+- Routes
+- Fakemon/Evolutions
+- Fakemon Sprites hosted online

+Look it's not the greatest, _I know_.
+But I only play like Emerald Seaglass and so I'm not overly fussed.
+If you've got a better idea for implementing this please hit me up.
+Don't know if you could do something crazy cool like upload the ROM and read its contents?